How to Write Your Terms and Conditions: A Practical Guide for UK Businesses

 Why are Terms and Conditions so important?

-Terms and Conditions are basically setting out the terms of sale and of your business, and also the conditions that must be met by your clients in order to receive your goods or services.
+Terms and Conditions are basically setting out the terms of sale of your business, and also the conditions that must be met by your clients in order to receive the goods or services you are delivering.
 Every single business no matter how big or small, need these clearly written out to determine exactly what the agreement is.

 Although they may only be brought out in a worst-case scenario and when something goes horribly wrong, it is vital that they are legally enforceable and adapted specifically for your business to assure you are fully protected.
 This means no copy and pasting from other similar businesses!!